Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **categorisableMultiSelection** - A boolean specifying whether multiple categories can be selected or not.
 * **changeTrackingPolicy** - How change detection is being done (see [below](#entity-change-tracking-policy)).
 The default value is `DEFERRED_IMPLICIT`.
 * **displayPattern** - Pattern for displaying instances of this entity.
 In earlier ModuleStudio versions one had to mark one entity field as `leading`.
 However, this was not flexible enough in practice.
 With the display pattern you can specify arbitrary expressions which are used as textual representation for instances of this entity.
 For most cases you may want to declare just one field, which is done like `#title#`.
 A more complex example would be `#lastName#, #firstName# (#age# years)`.
 Of course all fields must exist in the entity with exactly the names used within the display pattern.
 * **formAwareHookProvider** - Allows to specify whether a [form aware hook provider](https://github.com/zikula/core/tree/master/src/docs/Hooks) should be generated for the entity.
 Default value is `DISABLED`.
 Allowed values are explained [here](#hook-provider-mode).
 The generated form aware hook providers only add some dummy form fields and therefore need to be customised in the empty child classes.
-This property has no effect for Zikula 1.4 and is only supported for 1.5+.
 * **geographical** - A boolean specifying whether the geographical extension is used or not.
 If set to `true` the generator will create two additional fields named `latitude` and `longitude`.
 Also it will consider them in all important application areas and provide an export for the *kml* format (if `generateKmlTemplates` setting has not been set to `false`).
 During the creation of a new entity with geographical support a nice geolocation feature can be used to ask the user for his current location (this needs to be activated in the template though).
 Also there is an included integration of the Mapstraction class allowing you to use different map providers in your application.

 ![Geolocation feature](images/generator_geographical_geolocation.png "Geolocation feature")